-However, there is a healthier kind of conflict which, when used well and managed, can actually improve outcomes for your business.
+However, there is a healthier kind of conflict resolution in the workplace which, when used well and managed, can actually improve outcomes for your business.
 It can push people to challenge ideas, and think outside the box.
 Creativity is often borne from friction, and that's something you want to encourage.

 How to minimise unhealthy conflict

 Preventing unhealthy conflict doesn't need to be an arduous process, and there are some simple things you can do to prevent it from becoming a serious issue.

 It's important that your team knows what's acceptable and what isn't.
 Establishing reasonable, clear boundaries will help keep your teams happier.

 Creating a short behaviour guide can be really helpful.
 This way, you can eliminate the grey areas and everyone knows where they stand.

 Something dead simple, like a paragraph or two on 'how we communicate with each other' could be really useful to keep people on track.